aredn/documentation/arednHow-toGuides/vm-install.rst

 4. Create the VM/Domain on your server and assign the ``.img`` file to it.

-5. Boot the VM and proceed with the AREDN |trade| node configuration steps.
+5. Boot the VM and proceed with the AREDN® node configuration steps.

 VMware Install Process
 ----------------------